How to Choose Treatment

 The Internet is flooded with treatment options of all kinds.
 The more you surf the web and read, the more confusing it seems.

-Inpatient, outpatient, equine therapy or water aerobics; country or city, close to home or across the nation; so many choices, flavors, styles, focuses, and promises.
+Inpatient, outpatient, art or water aerobics; country or city, close to home or across the nation; so many choices, flavors, styles, focuses, and promises.
 We’ve compiled a list of resources to help you choose the right treatment for yourself or a loved one.

 Of course, our team is always here to assist as well.